casangi/casadocs/docs/tasks/task_tclean.rst

    Selection parameters allow the definition of a subset of the supplied MS (or list of MSs) on which the imaging is to operate.
-   Details can be found on the `CASA Docs pages of Image Selection <../../notebooks/visibility_data_selection.ipynb>`__.
+   Details can be found on the `CASA Docs pages of Visibility Selection <../../notebooks/visibility_data_selection.ipynb>`__.